datacleansing/Hub/README.md

 # DataMiningCloud UI

-This is a light UI for the DataMiningCloud Service, including designer, repository checker and other feathers.
+This is a light UI for the DataMiningCloud Service, including designer, repository, evaluation, engine and other related functionality.

-Based on JQuery
+Based on JQuery + NodeJS/Express.